 This decision demonstrates the Court’s intention to tighten their grip when it comes to compliance with the Building Code of Australia, which could prove detrimental to building professionals Australia-wide who currently use aluminum-composite cladding or other combustible materials.

-At Oldham Construction Lawyers, we have extensive experience acting for builders, engineers, architects, surveyors and a range of building professionals, particularly in complex matters to recover damages in Building and Property List of VCAT.
-Including cladding cases.
+At Oldham Construction Lawyers, we have extensive experience acting for builders, engineers, architects, surveyors and a range of building professionals, particularly in complex matters to recover damages in Building and Property List for VCAT.

-Contact us today on 9640 0002, or email email@example.com, to arrange an appointment with our Principal, Daniel Oldham, and his team of dedicated lawyers.
+Contact us today on (03) 9640 0002, or email email@example.com, to arrange an appointment with our Director, Daniel Oldham, and his team of dedicated lawyers.